-Segmen t Configura tion Bits Write/Erase Protection of Code Segment WPDIS WPEND WPCFG Write/Erase Protection of Code Segment 1 X х No additional protection enabled; all program memory protection configured by GCP and GWRP 0 1 х Addresses from first address of code page defined by WPFP<7:0> through end of implemented program memory (inclusive) write/erase protected, including Flash Configuration Words 0 0 1 Address 000000h through last address of code page defined by WPFP<7:0> (inclusive) write/erase protected 0 0 0 Address 000000h through last address of code page defined by WPFP<7:0> (inclusive) write/erase protected, and the last page is also write/erase protected.
+Segmen t Configura tion Bits Mysta/Eropa Protection of Code Segment WPDIS WPEND WPCFG Write/Erase Protection of Code Segment 1 Х 1 No additional protection enabled; all program memory protection is configured by GCP and GWRP 1 Х 0 Last code page protected, including Flash Configuration Words 0 1 0 Addresses from the first address of code page, defined by WPFP<5:0> through the end of implemented program memory (inclusive), are protected, including Flash Configuration Words 0 0 0 Address, 000000h, through the last address of code page, defined by WPFP<5:0> (inclusive) is protected 0 1 1 Addresses from first address of code page, defined by WPFP<5:0> through the end of implemented program memory (inclusive), are protected, including Flash Configuration Words 0 0 1 Addresses from first address of code page, defined by WPFP<5:0> through the end of implemented program memory (inclusive), are protected

-26.5 JTAG Interface
+26.6 JTAG Interface

-PIC24FJ256GB110 family devices implement a JTAG interface, which supports boundary scan device testing.
+PIC24FJ64GB004 family devices implement a JTAG interface, which supports boundary scan device testing.

-26.6 In-Circuit Serial Programming
+26.7 In-Circuit Serial Programming

-PIC24FJ256GB110 family microcontrollers can be serially programmed while in the end application circuit.
-This is simply done with two lines for clock (PGECx) and data (PGEDx) and three other lines for power, ground and the programming voltage.
+PIC24FJ64GB004 family microcontrollers can be serially programmed while in the end application circuit.
+This is simply done with two lines for clock (PGECx) and data (PGEDx), and three other lines for power, ground and the programming voltage.
 This allows customers to manufacture boards with unprogrammed devices and then program the microcontroller just before shipping the product.
 This also allows the most recent firmware or a custom firmware to be programmed.

-26.7 In-Circuit Debugger
+26.8 In-Circuit Debugger